Atnia Card Game Rules Document

 3. Each player gets 1 energy for each of their energy counters.

-4. Each player unflips all their flipped cards.
+4. Each player unflips all cards on their battlefield that are flipped (locations do not unflip at round start).

 5. Move to next phase